 Children can reduce college costs considerably by spending two years in a local community college, then transferring to a four-year school.

-“The growth in community college attendance is, in large part, because of the cost savings,” says Ranzau.
-“The quality of the education you receive at a community college has increased, as has the ability for those credits to transfer to four-year schools.”
+Although enrollment in community college has decreased in recent years, according to data from the Community College Research Center, community colleges still represent a cost savings, says Ranzau.
+“The quality of the education you receive at a community college has increased, as has the ability for those credits to transfer to four-year schools,” she says.

 Apply for scholarships and grants

 Many scholarships and grants are available from the federal and state government, colleges, as well as religious and civic groups.
 Many middle and upper-middle class families mistakenly assume that their child won’t qualify for any sort of college aid.
 But there are a number of grants and scholarships that are not needs-based.

 College hopefuls should begin researching grant and scholarship options as early as their freshman or sophomore years – before they get busy with ACT and SAT testing, college applications and heavier AP course loads, advises Ranzau.

 Parents should look for opportunities everywhere